plasgroup/jvm-in-memory/doc/InMemoryJVMDocument.md

 6. **constantpool_items_count**: The count of items in the constant table of the original Java class file.
 This value is equal to the count of items in the entry table of the DPU class structure.

-   > The  constant table of the original Java class file store symbol reference of various types of resources, e.g., classref, fieldref, utf-8 string, interger value, double value, etc.
+   > The  constant table of the original Java class file store symbol reference of various types of resources, e.g., classref, FieldRef, utf-8 string, integer value, double value, etc.
    >
-   > Each of them in the constant table is resolved to a value that can be used to access the corresponding resource, and become an item in the entry table inside the DPU class structure.
+   > Each item in the constant table is resolved to a value that can be used to access the corresponding resource, and become an item in the entry table inside the DPU class structure.

 7. **entry_table_items_pt**: points to the beginning of the entry table.

-8. **fields_count**: count of fields.
+8. **fields_count**: count of fields defined in this class.

 9. **fields_pt**:  $4$-byte MRAM pointer points to the field area of the DPU class structure